SpecTUS: Spectral Translator for Unknown Structures annotation from EI-MS spectra: Methods

 The tracked control evaluations for this experiment can be found in Figure~\ref{fig:exp_train_len_acc}, and the comparison with the rest of the experiment runs is in Table~\ref{tab:experiments_comparison}.

 \bmhead{Supplementary information}

-\begin{itemize} \item For quick, zero-install demonstration, SpecTUS inference (with limited throughput) is exposed via REST API at our cluster, accessible with a~Binder-ready Jupyter notebook at \url{https://github.com/ljocha/spectus-demo}. \item Complete source code of SpecTUS is available on GitHub: \url{https://github.com/hejjack/SpecTUS}. \item The whole process of building the model from scratch or fine-tuning the pretrained model, and reproducing the test results of this paper, is implemented in a~series of Jupyter notebooks included in the repository above. \item Pretrained model and synthetic datasets are published at \url{https://huggingface.co/MS-ML}. \end{itemize}
+\begin{itemize} \item For a~quick, zero-install demonstration, SpecTUS inference (with limited throughput) is exposed via REST API at our cluster, accessible with a~Binder-ready Jupyter notebook at \url{https://github.com/ljocha/spectus-demo}. \item Complete source code of SpecTUS is available on GitHub: \url{https://github.com/hejjack/SpecTUS}. \item The whole process of building the model from scratch or fine-tuning the pretrained model, and reproducing the test results of this paper, is implemented in a~series of Jupyter notebooks included in the repository above. \item Pretrained model and synthetic datasets are published at \url{https://huggingface.co/MS-ML}. \item Further tables and figures to support reasoning in the main paper are provided separately. \end{itemize}

-\bmhead{Acknowledgements} This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254).
+\bmhead{Acknowledgements} This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the projects \emph{e-Infrastruktura CZ} (No.~LM2023054) and \emph{RECETOX Research Infrastructure} (No.~LM2023069), and European Union’s Horizon 2020 research and innovation program under grant agreement No.~857560 (\emph{CETOCOEN Excellence}).
+This publication reflects only the author's view, and the European Commission is not responsible for any use that may be made of the information it contains.
+Computational resources were provided by the \emph{e-INFRA CZ} project (No.~90254), supported by the Ministry of Education, Youth and Sports of the Czech Republic.

 \begin{appendices}